Or-Gindes/HS_Stats/README.md

 ### Current status
 * Changing the scripts from using SQLite to MySQL - done.
-* Getting the MySQL user access details - Mechanism to be decided, in progress.
+* Getting the MySQL user access details - done.
 * Providing useful SQL commands in the appendix - in progress.

 ### Technologies